-Urinary tract infections linked to contaminated chickenFebruary 20th, 2012 in Diseases, Conditions, Syndromes
+Urinary tract infections linked to contaminated chickenFebruary 20, 2012 By Shari Roan in Medicine & Health / Diseases, Conditions, Syndromes

 Urinary tract infections are common conditions that occur when bacteria from the intestines enter the urinary tract.
 New research, however, suggests that the bacteria causing these infections may come from contaminated food - especially chickens.